What’s the Processing Time for P Visas in 2025?

 • Texas/Nebraska: Generally don’t process P categories

-This is why it is important to check uscis center processing times weekly to be up to date.
+This is why it is important to check the USCIS center processing times weekly to stay up-to-date.

 Premium Processing: